By Martin Ebner

 Foods included in a carb cycling diet

-Protein: Beef, chicken, pork, fish, eggs, dairy, tofu
+- Protein: Beef, chicken, pork, fish, eggs, dairy, soy

 How much of what and when do you need to eat?

-That again, will depend entirely on your goals.
+Exactly how much of what you eat and when will depend entirely on your activity levels and goals.
 I would suggest getting your calculator out and setting up a spreadsheet.
 You're going to need both!

-All of the figures below are based on an average healthy adult with an active lifestyle:
+The following figures are based on an average healthy adult with an active lifestyle.
+To calculate your macronutrient requirements, multiply the figures below by your weight in pounds.

 High carb days: